-Grading will consist of several exams, both written and programming, homework programs and programming projects, quizzes and homework.
+Grading will consist of several exams, quizzes, homework and projects.
 The final point total may be adjusted to reflect the actual number of assignments given.

 Course Rules and Procedures:

 Exam policy: Exams will emphasize concepts developed in the course.
 Exams will be closed book and notes unless stated otherwise (if formulas, tables, etc. are needed, the instructor will supply them).
 Students will not be able to leave the classroom while they are taking an exam.
 There will be no sharing of any materials (including calculators) during exams.
 Communicating to one another is not permitted while taking an exam.
 If there are questions, they should be directed to the instructor.
 Students who communicate to one another will receive a zero for that exam.